jimlindybner/probability-visualizer/readme.md

 # Probability Visualizer

-"A data visualization web app that helps you see and understand your odds!"
+> A data visualization web app that helps you see and understand your odds!

 *Data visualization* is important to organizations of all stripes these days.
 This simple app can serve as a useful educational tool to demonstrate the value of (and fun in) visualizing data.